bitrise-io/devcenter/_articles/jp/monitoring/getting-started-with-trace.md

 ---
 {% include not_translated_yet.html %}

-{% include message_box.html type="important" title="Beta feature" content="Please note that this feature is still in beta phase!
-You can sign up for the beta [here](https://www.bitrise.io/add-ons/trace-mobile-monitoring)!"%}

 Trace is a Bitrise add-on designed to monitor your applications from the perspective of its end users.
 It comes with out-of-the-box performance monitoring, giving you insight into how the app is performing across the entire install base.

 ## Accessing Trace on Bitrise